 Every LongMill is powered by our Longboard CNC controller which has four integrated TB6600 stepper motor drivers (pictured).
 By default, we set each driver to 1/8 microstepping via the onboard DIP switches.
-We chose 1/8 microstepping because we found that it’s a good balance between motor movement resolution and torque outputted from the motors.
+We chose 1/8 microstepping because we found that it’s a good balance between motor resolution and torque output.
 The theoretical resolution with this setup is 0.005mm.

 - Have a smoother movement in the motors themselves

 - Improve positional accuracy (read more here: https://hackaday.com/2016/08/29/how-accurate-is-microstepping-really/ )

 Currently, the steps/mm EEPROM settings in the LongMill ($100, $101, and $102) are set to 200.
 This value helps the controller turn g-code into linear movements, then into rotational step signals for the motors.
 This number comes from taking the values below and running them through the formula:

 - Drivers set to 1/8 microstepping by default

 - Each axis is direct drive and Z-axis has 1-to-1 pulley ratio

 - Our lead screws have a 2mm pitch and are 4-start, 2mm x 4 = 8mm lead

 Steps/mm = Steps/revolution / (microstepping value x gearing ratio from motor to lead screw x lead screw pitch x # of starts)

 This gives us: 200 / (1/8 x 1 x 2 x 4) = 200 steps/mm